 4. The T-post Tomato Trellis

 This idea is homemade, rustic, but extremely functional.
-It doesn’t require much effort or time, and it will allow your plants to grow strong and straight up your DIY tomato trellis.
+It doesn’t require much effort or time, allowing your plants to grow strong and straight up your DIY tomato trellis.

-In order to make tomato trellis, drive T-posts into the ground.
+To make a tomato trellis, drive T-posts into the ground.
 Then, place the rebar across the top and run twine up and down the frame.
 In the end, tie it to the base of the tomato plant.

 5. The Bailing Twine Tomato Bed

-In case you are interested in growing smaller amounts of tomatoes, then this is definitely one of the perfect tomato trellis ideas for you.
+If you are interested in growing smaller amounts of tomatoes, then this is one of the perfect tomato trellis ideas for you.
 Also, it’s easy to take it down when it’s not in use.

 Begin by placing posts on one side of the “bed” and finish by placing the livestock paneling on the other side.
 Done!